 Home and apartment vacancy rates are 8.5% in Lincoln Park.
 NeighborhoodScout analysis shows that this rate is lower than 45.3% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-One of the unique characteristics of the Lincoln Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
+The Lincoln Park neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
 Also of note, 64.7% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 More people ride the bus in this neighborhood each day to get to work than 98.8% of U.S. neighborhoods.